7 Digital Trends to Watch in 2019

 “48% of voice activated speaker owners would like to receive personalised tips and info from brands and 38% would like to receive customer service support”.

 That’s according to Google (biased sources anyone?).
-Not only is the audience growing, it’s receptive.
+Not only is the audience growing, but it’s also receptive.

 The surface has barely been scratched and we see voice-activated tech playing an ever-bigger role in our day to day lives from controlling the devices in our kitchen to driving our cars (until they become autonomous of course).
 Maybe it won’t peak in 2019, but the future and potential are exciting.